nachoal/cursor-workshop/README.md

 Participants need access to https://www.cursor.com/ along with an OpenAI or Anthropic API key.
 (It would be better if you get the PRO plan on cursor to save costs.)

+## Workshop Handout

+For detailed information and reference materials discussed in the presentation, please see the [Workshop Handout](handout.md).

 ## Prerequisites (Optional)

 ### LLMs